Where to Stay in Frankfurt: 9 Best Areas

 3. Bahnhofsviertel, staying close to Frankfurt Central Train Station

 Bahnhofsviertel is the second smallest district in Frankfurt, train station district, and is a densely populated location in the inner city.
 The area first began being developed in the late 19th century, giving it a more modern feel than other parts of the city.
 This is one of the most up-and-coming neighborhoods in the city.

 While not featuring as many historic and iconic attractions as you will find elsewhere, it is still a popular destination among tourists for a number of reasons.

 The first is that it is the part of the city where you will usually find the best value on accommodation.
 The low prices on generally pleasant hotels make it affordable for those on a budget, without having to worry about the sort of quality you will end up with.

 The other selling point of the district is that it is known as one of the city’s main entertainment hubs.
-With a huge number of bars, restaurants, clubs and venues hosting live entertainment, it is an ideal destination for visitors who prioritise nightlife or are looking to party while they are away.
+With a huge number of bars, restaurants, clubs and venues hosting live entertainment, especially on the main street Kaiserstraße.
+It is an ideal destination for visitors who prioritize nightlife or are looking to party while they are away.

-A third feature that certainly won’t be for everyone but still draws a lot of visitors to the area is that it is home to a large portion of Frankfurt’s red-light district.
-Even if this isn’t a place that you would personally choose to frequent the establishments of, it is still an iconic part of the city and one that could at the very least be interesting and worth exploring while you are in the area.
+A third feature that certainly won’t be for everyone but still draws a lot of visitors to the area is that it is home to a large portion of Frankfurt’s Red Light District on Taunusstraße street and nearby.
+Even if Frankfurt’s Red Light District isn’t a place that you would personally choose to frequent the establishments of, it is still an iconic part of the city and one that could at the very least be interesting and worth exploring while you are in the area.